cloudflare/cloudflare-gcp/logpush-to-bigquery/cloudshell.md

 # required – The name of Google Cloud Storage bucket used for Cloudflare Logpush logs.
 BUCKET_NAME=""

+# optional - specify a different schema.
+Spectrum users will want to change this to
+# schema-spectrum.json.
+SCHEMA="schema-http.json"

 # optional – BigQuery dataset to write to.
 Will be created if necessary.
 DATASET=""